Engineering Mathematics 1

 Mathematical Techniques in Partial Differential Equations for Engineers

 Covering a variety of analytic techniques for solving partial differential equations, topics include: characteristic methods, separation of variables, transform methods (Fourier and Laplace), similarity methods and D’Alembert’s solution and Duhamel’s principle.
-Each week there will normally be one 1-hour lecture and a two-hour workshop to introduce key mathematical knowledge on module topics.
+Each week there will normally be one one-hour lecture and a two-hour workshop to introduce key mathematical knowledge on module topics.

 Computerised Mathematical Methods in Engineering

 The methodology and associated numerical techniques are introduced to enable a selection of mathematical operations to be evaluated with the use of computer-based software algorithms to problems that cannot be solved analytically.
 Topics include: introduction to concepts of numerical analysis, quadrature and curve fitting, numerical linear algebra, qualitative and finite-difference methods for ODEs and numerical methods for solving PDEs.
-Each week there will normally be one 1-hour lecture and a two-hour workshop to introduce key mathematical knowledge on module topics.
+Each week there will normally be one one-hour lecture and a two-hour workshop to introduce key mathematical knowledge on module topics.

 Industrial/Research Orientated Project

 You’ll work on an individual project of direct industrial or research relevance which will usually be undertaken in collaboration with a suitable company.
 The normal expectation is that the project specification will be drawn up following consultation between you, your project supervisor and an advisor at the collaborating company.
 You’ll work under the supervision of a member of staff with weekly individual tutorials and where appropriate will maintain contact with the collaborating company through meetings and visits.